 Hartford Public Schools will now move to a mask-optional format starting Monday, March 28.

-School officials said both students, staff and visitors in the school district will not be required to wear masks indoors.
+Announced on Friday in a press release, both students, staff and visitors in the school district will not be required to wear masks indoors.

 According to the school, the decision is partly due to the school's decrease in positive cases amongst students and staff, as well as Hartford County's "green" status for cases.

 Previously, district officials said masks would be required through at least April 1.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.

 Individuals that do test positive for COVID-19 will need to isolate for five days, must be symptom-free before returning to school and must wear a mask for up to 10 days.